 One of the most important and difficult issues that family courts must decide is a child's custody arrangement.
-Parents often disagree on the best custody arrangement for the child, and the child may also have his or her own desires.
+Parents often disagree on the best custody arrangement for the child, and the child may also have a strong opinion.
 Many states' laws require judges to consider a child's custodial preference when making custody rulings.

 This article will explain how a child's preference affects custody in Maryland.
-If you have additional questions about the effect of a child's custodial preference after reading this article, you should consult a local family law attorney.
+If you have additional questions about the effect of a child's custodial preference after reading this article, you should consult an experienced family law attorney.

-No single factor outweighs any other in the court's custody determination; the judge will consider all factors as a whole.
-To read more information about custody decisions in Maryland, see Child Custody in Maryland: The Best Interests of the Child.
+No single factor outweighs any other in the court's custody determination, and the judge must consider all factors as a whole.

-The court can decide whether or not to consider a child's preference by speaking with the child and determining whether he or she has an understanding of what it means to give an oath to tell the truth.
-The child also needs to be able to clearly state the facts the judge needs to hear.
+The court can decide whether or not to consider a child's preference by speaking with the child and determining whether the child has an understanding of what it means to give the oath to tell the truth.
+The child also needs to be able to state the facts the judge needs to hear clearly.
 Courts have allowed children as young as five to testify about their custodial preferences.

 The child's preference is not the only factor in custody cases.
 Courts must determine what is in the child's best interest, separate from what the child wants.
-If a judge determines that a child's wishes conflict with his or her best interest, the judge must disregard the child's opinion.
+If a judge determines that a child's wishes conflict with what's best, the judge must disregard the child's opinion.

-Maryland courts are aware that forcing a child to testify about custodial preferences in front of his or her parents can be psychologically damaging.
+Maryland courts are aware that forcing a child to testify about custodial preferences while parents are present can be psychologically damaging.
 Judges take various precautions to ensure that custody proceedings don't create more stress in an already difficult situation for the child.

 Judges often interview children in court chambers to determine their custodial preferences.
 Normally, the court will ask for each parent's permission to interview the child in chambers, outside of the parent's presence.
 The attorneys may be present, but don't ask questions during the interview.
 Instead, they can give a list of questions to the judge, who can then decide which questions to ask the child.

-If you have additional questions about the effect of children's custodial preferences, contact a Maryland family law attorney for help.
+If you have additional questions about the effect of children's custodial preferences, or if you have questions about custody trials during a divorce, contact a Maryland family law attorney for help.